TRaSH-Guides/Guides/docs/Plex/Tips/Plex-tips.md

     !!! check ""
         **Suggested: `Disabled`**

-        *In my opinion Plex shouldn't touch your media files (I've also Plex Read Only access to the media library).
-Use Sonarr/Radarr to manage your media library.*
+        *In my opinion Plex shouldn't touch your media files.
+Use Sonarr/Radarr to manage your media library.
+(For extra security I've setup Plex with Read Only access to the media library)*

 ![!Plex Settings - Library](images/settings-library-part2.png)